jamescurran/jamescurran.github.io/_posts/2012-03-29-javascripthelpermanaging-js-files-for-aspnet-mvc.md

  * To be able to specific a needed file by a simple name.
  * To be able to easily update the file a particular name refers to (in case where the actual filename includes the version number, like jquery-1.5.1.js
  * To be able to use one version of a file during development/debugging and easily switch to another (presumably mini-ified) for production.
- * To be able to use a local version of a file during development/debugging (when I‚Äôm often off-line), and easily switch to Google‚Äôs CDS for production.
+ * To be able to use a local version of a file during development/debugging (when Iím often off-line), and easily switch to Googleís CDS for production.
- * To be able to gather a collection a JS files into a single, combined file (mini-fied on the fly) (OK, the JavascriptHelper doesn‚Äôt actually do that, but implementing it would require rewriting only one method --- and adding a controller that handles the actual bundling &amp; mini-fying.
-We‚Äôll get to that eventually)
+ * To be able to gather a collection a JS files into a single, combined file (mini-fied on the fly) (OK, the JavascriptHelper doesnít actually do that, but implementing it would require rewriting only one method --- and adding a controller that handles the actual bundling &amp; mini-fying.
+Weíll get to that eventually)

  ###Usage:

-Let‚Äôs say for example that I have a partial view that uses the jQuery UI slider control (which I‚Äôll specify some unique id value).
+Letís say for example that I have a partial view that uses the jQuery UI slider control (which Iíll specify some unique id value).
 Plus it has JS code which needs to be called to initialize it.
 Say this is in the form of a method and a call to that method using that id.
-Now, let‚Äôs say that we want several sliders on that page, and use that partial view several times, so we‚Äôll only the UI scripts and the method definition once, but we‚Äôll need each separate call to the function.
-To handle this, you‚Äôd need to add to you partial view, the following:
+Now, letís say that we want several sliders on that page, and use that partial view several times, so weíll only the UI scripts and the method definition once, but weíll need each separate call to the function.
+To handle this, youíd need to add to you partial view, the following:

 {% highlight csharp linenos %}
   Script.Std("slider")